 Because of this desire, many people wind up setting unrealistic goals to try and shortcut their recovery.
 When they’re unable to achieve these goals, they feel negative about themselves.
-This can trigger a relapse if you’re accustomed to processing their feelings with negative food/exercise based behaviors.
+This can trigger a relapse if you’re accustomed to processing your feelings with negative food/exercise-based behaviors.

 When trying to recover, the last thing you need is your inner-critic yelling in your ear that you’re a failure because you haven’t met your goals.

-This is why it’s so important to set smaller goals that are realistic, responsible and achievable.
+This is why it’s so important to set smaller goals that are realistic, responsible, and achievable.
 Ticking off smaller achievements on your list is far less daunting.
-It gives you a confidence boost and allows you to see your progress towards health from day-to-day.
-Also, it allows your doctors/counselors to monitor your progress and make sure your mind and body are recovering safely.
+It gives you a confidence boost and allows you to see your progress toward health from day to day.
+Also, it allows your treatment team to monitor your progress and make sure your mind and body are recovering safely.
 If you’re only replacing one form of unhealthy thinking with differently unhealthy goals, ultimately that will be detrimental to your mental health.

 An example of an irresponsible/unrealistic goal: I’ll eat at least double what the doctors recommend me to eat today so I can gain weight faster!